What Should We Do After Work? Automation and Employment Law

 Date Written: September 24, 2017

-First, we must recognize that the law of work effectively “taxes” the employment of human labor; to the extent that it adds to labor costs, it is a factor both in firms’ flight from direct employment through various forms of “fissuring,” and in their substitution of machines for human workers.
-Moreover, the prevailing legal responses to fissuring – which aim to extend firms’ legal responsibility for the workers whose labor they rely on – cannot address the distinctive challenge of automation, and might modestly exacerbate it.
+First, it is important to recognize that many aspects of the law of work effectively “tax” the use of human labor; to the extent that the law adds to labor costs, it is a factor both in firms’ flight from direct employment and toward contracting out of labor needs, and in their substitution of machines for human workers.
+Unfortunately, the prevailing legal responses to fissuring – which aim to extend firms’ legal responsibility for the workers whose labor they rely on – do not meet the distinctive challenge of automation, and might modestly exacerbate it.
 Automation offers firms the ultimate exit from the costs, risks, and hassles associated with human labor.
-As technology becomes an ever more capable and cost-effective competitor to human workers, it may doom the prevailing strategy of shoring up the fortress of employment.
+As technology becomes an ever more capable and cost-effective competitor to human workers, it may doom the prevailing legal strategy of shoring up the fortress of employment.

-This article proposes a general strategy for reducing the legal tax on employment – and for reducing firms’ incentive to replace employees with contractors and human workers with machines – while protecting the essential rights and entitlements of all of those who work for a living.
+This Article proposes a general strategy for reducing the legal tax on employment, and for reducing firms’ incentive to replace employees with contractors and human workers with machines, while protecting the essential rights and entitlements of all of those who work for a living.
 The basic move is to separate the question of what workers’ entitlements should be from the question of where their economic burdens should fall.
 Some worker entitlements necessarily correspond to employer duties.
-But for those that do not, we should consider ways to extend the entitlements, their funding, or both so that we protect all those who need protection while reducing the legal tax on the use of human labor.
+But for those that do not, we should consider ways to extend the entitlements, their funding, or both.
+The aim is both to modestly slow the decline of “employment” and to enable those who cannot or do not choose to make their living through steady employment to meet their basic material needs.

 Suggested Citation: Suggested Citation